 If you aren’t keeping up with current products, societally, we are on the cusp of two new developments within the realms of cutting edge technology.
 The two buzzwords we read about are “wearable tech,” with a focus on enabling increased efficiency in delivery of information and vital monitoring, and the current favorite flavor of the week, “VR,” short “virtual reality.”
 By facilitating audio/visual signals through wearable headsets, it’s not so much new technology, as it is refined.
 With Google Cardboard giving basically any smartphone user rudimentary glimpses into the tech, anyone can get a feel for it.
+Levelup Virtual Reality Arcade has gaming parties as a bachelor party idea.
 Still, the high profile launches of Facebook’s Oculus Rift, Samsung’s Gear Headset, Sony’s PlayStation VR, and HTC’s Vive are heralding 2016 as the “year of VR.”
 Never have products of this type been available for mass consumption and accessible to all people for a relatively low price.

 Application usage is varied, but undoubtedly, the marketing of each is appealing to the enrichment of entertainment for consumers.
 I’ve listened to game developers give presentations for titles and consoles for years, and a recurring talking point is “we are placing players into the game.”
 Usually, such talk was just that: talk, hype of the highest order.
 Yet, now, consumers will soon have available tech that is largely new, at least potentially in the realm of cultural influence.